 (The wax paper will prevent the bugs from sticking to the paper, in case there are any bugs not yet completely dry.)

 Dry and Done!

-Once dry, decorate a magnetic surface with your pretty glittery bugs!
+Once dry, decorate a magnetic surface with your pretty glittered Halloween bug magnets!

-I stuck ours on the inside of our front door!
+I stuck our bug magnets on the inside of our front door!

 - You can forego the magnet step, and simply glue these onto whatever you want to decorate, such as a painted faux pumpkin!

 - Forget the glue altogether and scatter them around your mantel!

 What if bugs were pretty?